AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

 In addition to internal processes, it is essential to acknowledge the influence of the environment on the system~\cite{janssens2022collective}.
 The human-AI complex system functions in a potentially dynamic environment.
 Previous research suggests that collective intelligent behavior depends on the environment~\cite{janssens2022collective}, as certain behaviors or strategies that work well in one setting may not be as effective or relevant in another~\cite{kammer2014adaptive}.

 Human-AI hybrid systems can be viewed as complex adaptive systems, continually evolving and adapting through interactions within dynamic environments~\cite{goldstein2011emergence}.
-The concept of emergence in complex systems can be used to describe the phenomenon where new properties emerge at the collective level, which is not present at the level of individual components~\cite{goldstein2011emergence, meehl1956concept, girvin2019modern}.
-Here, the collective intelligence of the whole system is such an emergent property superior to the micro-level individual intelligence.
+The concept of emergence in complex systems can be used to describe the phenomenon where new properties emerge at the collective level, which is not present at the level of individual components~\cite{artime2022origin, goldstein2011emergence, meehl1956concept, girvin2019modern}.
+Here, the collective intelligence of the whole system can be seen as an emergent property superior to the micro-level individual intelligence.
 This property, which includes outcomes, abilities, characteristics, and behaviors, is aligned with and encompasses the major existing definitions of collective intelligence.
-It emerges through complex nonlinear relationships between the agents and is likely a result of both bottom-up and top-down processes~\cite{woolley2015collective}.
+It emerges through complex nonlinear relationships between the agents and is likely a result of bottom-up and top-down processes~\cite{woolley2015collective}.
 The former encompasses the aggregation of group-member characteristics that foster collaboration.
 The latter includes structures, norms, and routines that govern collective behavior, thereby influencing the efficacy of coordination and collaboration~\cite{woolley2015collective}.
+The modeling of the emergence of collective intelligence has leveraged analogies from a diverse array of fields~\cite{galesic2023beyond}, ranging from statistical physics~\cite{de2017criticality} to neuroscience~\cite{daniels2017dual}, both within and beyond.

-Employing a multilayer representation of this complex system in a changing environment can facilitate a deeper understanding of the interactions and relationships between human and AI agents, untangling the intricate processes involved in the emergence and maintenance of collective intelligence.
+Employing a multilayer representation of this complex system in a changing environment can facilitate a deeper understanding of the interactions and relationships between humans and AI agents, untangling the intricate processes involved in emerging and maintaining collective intelligence.
+Given the interdisciplinary nature of this approach and the variety of terminologies used, key terms and main concepts are listed in supplemental information Table S1 for more clarity.
+Table \ref{tab:tab1} provides a summary and breakdown of the components and features within the proposed multilayer network.
+The immediate benefit of this framework is that we can learn from the vast literature on multilayer networks and the studies on their robustness\cite{kumar2020robustness}, adaptivity\cite{aleta2019multilayer}, scalability\cite{interdonato2020multilayer}, resilience\cite{demeester1999resilience}, and interoperability\cite{fortino2018towards}.
+We will discuss this further in the following sections.